ropensci/software-review/.github/ISSUE_TEMPLATE/F-submit-statistical-software-for-review.md

 ---
 name: Submit statistical software for review
-about: Use this template to submit statistical software for review
+about: 🚨ON HOLIDAY - NO NEW EDITORIAL ACTION UNTIL JAN 3🚨 - Use this template to submit statistical software for review

 ---